Turmeric is amazing.

 As we discovered together last week, it is scientifically proven to fight fatigue, heart and cardiovascular conditions, various cancers, inflammation, immune system issues and more.

-It will change your life and you can start using it TODAY for huge energy benefits (and we’ll get onto that in just a minute)…
+I created this users guide to tumeric for you because it will change your life and you can start using it TODAY for huge energy benefits (and we’ll get onto that in just a minute)…

 Now, while the science and research I presented in my post last week – 10 Scientifically Proven Benefits to Turmeric – makes the benefits of turmeric irrefutable…it has raised a lot of PRACTICAL questions:

 In this guide I’m going to answer those questions and more for you in what is really my Turmeric 101.